Are you interested in joining the U.S. Air Force? Keep reading as we outline how to get into the Air Force Academy.

 To secure your chances of being considered for the Academy, be sure to familiarize yourself with all the deadlines.
 Due to the competitive nature and high demand of the Academy, late applications will not be accepted.

 Those who demonstrate strong academic capabilities get into the Academy.
 To put it simply: get really, really good grades.
-Acceptance is very competitive, and the majority of students who get into the Academy have an SAT score from 1320–1470 or an ACT score of 28–33.
+Acceptance is very competitive, and the majority of students who get into the Academy have an SAT score of 1310–1480 or an ACT score of 27–33.

 The Academy also takes high school ranking into heavy consideration.
-Most students who are accepted into the program rank in the top of their high school class.
+Most students who are accepted into the program rank at the top of their high school class.

 As part of your application, you will be asked to write a short essay responding to certain prompts.
-The essay portion of the application is a great way for the admissions team to get to know you as a person, including your background, personal beliefs, and perspectives.
+Your personal statement is a great way for the admissions team to get to know you as a person and demonstrate your commitment to leadership and military service.

 See below for an example of a successful essay written for the Air Force Academy application to give you an idea of expectations and structure.